Species in Collection Rainforest Tour Orchids

 Botanical texts often describe the species as a sun lover.
 Scientists believe the reason the species climbs in the rain forest is an attempt to get closer to the sun!
 I have seen and grown many plants in direct sunlight in a very healthy condition.
 The majority of South Florida growers grow them in sun flooded fields or landscaped yards.
 Admittedly, for best growth it may do better in bright filtered light but the species does not enjoy deep shade.

-This species is drought resistant but does best when kept evenly moist in well drained soil.
-P. bipinnatifidum grows best in fertile, moist, well drained, soil, however it will grow in just about any kind of soil!
-The native soil around Miami is poor.
-It is composed largely of beach sand with very little soil thrown in.
+Philodendron bipinnatifidum is drought resistant but does best when kept evenly moist in well drained soil.
+P. bipinnatifidum grows well in fertile, moist, well drained, soil, however it will grow in just about any soil!
+The native soil around Miami is poor and is composed largely of beach sand with very little soil added.
 We once had over 50 of these large plants in two beds in front of our home near the ocean.
 They reached a height of well over 2 meters) 7 feet and were useful to totally hide our car when it was parked in the circular drive.

-An interesting additional species of the Philodendron subgenus meconostigma is Philodendron xanadu.
-Many websites claim P. xanadu is a hybrid cultivar or subspecies of P. bipinnatifidum.
-Not so!
+An interesting additional species of the Philodendron subgenus Meconostigma is Philodendron xanadu.
+Many websites claim P. xanadu is a hybrid cultivar or subspecies of P. bipinnatifidum but that information is scientifically incorrect.
 Two of the three botanical scientists who described it to science are personal friends.
-And it does not grow as a native species in Australia!
+Philodendron xanadu does not grow as a native species in Australia!
 You can read about Philodendron xanadu here:

 or